rodrihgh/rodrihgh.github.io/_projects/white-nightmare.md

 ## The story

-**Note** _This is a translation of the original story I wrote in Spanish about a recurrent nightmare I had as a child.
+**Note** _This is the translation of a story I wrote in Spanish about a recurrent nightmare I had as a child.
 You can find the original text [here](../../pesadilla-blanca)._
 {: .notice--info}

 I do not remember my own dreams anymore.